- As low as $883/Night

 Fripp is Blessed with 3 1/2 miles of handsome uncrowded white sandy beaches.

-As you walk into this fresh home, you will be greeted with the amenities and luxury of Fripp.
+As you walk into this modren home, you will be greeted with the amenities and luxury of Fripp.
 The home is a reverse floor plan with Kitchen and Living Room on the top floor to capture the breath taking vistas of the Marsh and Ocean.
-The main living area of the home is a striking open concept designed for family gatherings.
-The kitchen is well outfitted with dishes, silverware, and all the amenities from home.
+The main living area of the home is a charming open concept designed for family gatherings.
+The kitchen is well supplied with dishes, silverware, and all the amenities from home.
 The home comes with one bedroom on the main living floor which holds a queen size bed (with TV) and a bathroom with walk in shower.
 The Master bedroom is on the first level with 2 other bedrooms.
-The Master is well appointed with a King Size bed, enormous walk-in closet and en-suite (sizable walk-in shower).
+The Master is well appointed with a King Size bed, sizable walk-in closet and en-suite (huge walk-in shower).
 All Bedrooms come with cable TV.
 There is a gas grille available in the covered screen porch, just off the kitchen for you to prepare up some steaks or fresh seafood.
 The home comes equipped with beach chairs.
 The favorite feature of the home is the back deck overlooking the Marsh, Canal and Ocean.
-Savor your morning cup of coffee or your evening beverage while looking to the ocean waves crashing and feeling the ocean breeze.
+Appreciate your morning cup of coffee or your evening beverage while looking to the ocean waves crashing and feeling the ocean breeze.

 About the Area